MN in Women's Health and Development: Career, Skills, Scope, Options, Outlook

 • Limited access to resources: Many individuals, especially those in low-income or marginalized communities, may lack access to menstrual health resources, such as sanitary products and education about menstrual health.
 This can be a challenge for professionals working to improve access to care.

-• Lack of awareness and understanding: There is often a lack of awareness and understanding about menstrual and reproductive health among the general public, which can make it difficult to advocate for change or to provide education and support.
+• Lack of awareness and understanding: There is often a lack of awareness and understanding about menstrual and reproductive health among the general public, which can make it challenging to advocate for change or to provide education and support.

-• Work-life balance: Working in the health field can be demanding, and individuals may face challenges in balancing their professional and personal lives.
+• Work-life balance: Working in the health field can be demanding, and individuals may face challenges balancing their professional and personal lives.

 • Social impact: By studying this topic, individuals can contribute to efforts to improve reproductive and menstrual health and address stigma and discrimination related to these issues.